 Highlighting the social aspects of a job in the public sector may not be an effective way to recruit motivated workers.

-The evidence on workers’ motivation is limited, affecting the generalizability of study findings.
+The evidence on workers’ motivation is growing but still limited, affecting the generalizability of study findings.

 Author's main message

-Empirical evidence shows that organizations that support a social cause have an advantage in motivating employee effort.
+Organizations that support a social cause in a genuine way have an advantage in motivating employee effort.
 Jobseekers, customers, and investors view such companies as more attractive.
-The public sector, however, is generally not very successful in attracting particularly motivated workers.
-Experimental studies show that using extrinsic incentives (better pay and career prospects) to recruit public sector workers can attract more productive people without negatively affecting the intrinsic motivation to serve the public interest.
-This suggests that human resources practices from the private sector can also be successfully deployed in the public sector.
+The public sector, however, is generally not very successful in attracting motivated workers.
+Experimental studies show that using extrinsic incentives (better pay and career prospects) can be useful to recruit more productive workers in the public sector without necessarily having a negative effect on the intrinsic motivation to serve the public interest.
+This suggests that human resources practices from the private sector may also be useful in the public sector.

 Understanding what motivates workers is vital for enhancing productivity and designing effective compensation and retention policies.
 There is growing recognition that workers may be motivated to perform an activity even if they receive no apparent reward except the activity itself; that is, besides extrinsic rewards such as bonuses and promotions, intrinsic motivation also matters.
 In particular, a concern about the social cause pursued by the organization for which they work can be an important driver for workers.